 - 1 tsp fresh thyme, chopped

-- Sea salt and pepper for seasoning (a pinch of each)
+- Kosher salt and pepper (a pinch of each or to taste)

 - 1½ C turkey stock